kolbl/HAR_master_thesis/README.md

 ```
 src/
 ├── activities.csv -- list of all types of activities of daily living
+├── frequencies.csv -- list of all frequencies of activities for testing and training data set
 ├── labels_training_set.csv -- timestamp, segment and activity of training set
 ├── documentation/
 │   └── 2019-08-31_thesis.pdf -- thesis draft